jarun/nnn/README.md

   - Disk-IO sensitive (few disk reads and writes)
   - No FPU usage (all integer maths, even for file size)
   - Minimizes screen refresh with fast line redraws
-  - Tiny binary (typically less than 100KB)
+  - Tiny binary (typically around 100KB)
 - Portable
+  - Language-agnostic plugins
   - Static binary available (no need to install)
-  - Language-agnostic plugins
   - Minimal library deps, easy to compile
   - Compile in/out features with make variables
   - No config file, minimal config with sensible defaults